Laravel 11 - N+1 Problem - Lazy vs Eager Loading

 To populate your database with the data defined in your seeder, execute the following command.

-Command : php artisan db:seed
+php artisan db:seed

-Step # 8 : Let's See N+1 Problem in action.
+Step # 8 : Let's See N+1 Problem in Action.

-Start the Laravel development server.
+Start the Laravel development server by running the following command.

-Command : php artisan serve.
+php artisan serve

 127.0.0.1:8000

-Lazy Load:
+Lazy Load

 Route::get('/', function () {